-The Clery Act provides that pastoral and professional mental health counselors who are appropriately credentialed and hired by the University of Oregon to serve exclusively in a counseling role are not considered Campus Security Authorities (CSAs) under the Act.
+The Clery Act provides that pastoral and professional mental health counselors who are appropriately credentialed and hired by the University of Oregon to serve exclusively in a counseling role are not considered Campus Security Authorities underleAct.
 The university encourages pastoral and professional mental health counselors to inform the persons they are counseling of the procedures for reporting crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.